easonanalytica/company_name_matcher/CONTRIBUTING.md

 - **`enhancement`**: New feature or request
 - **`documentation`**: Improvements or additions to documentation
 - **`question`**: Further information is requested

+*Maintainers will apply final labels when triaging issues.*

 ## Code Contributions